boardgameio/boardgame.io/docs/documentation/plugins.md

   // the client will discard the state update and wait
   // for the master instead.
-  noClient: ({ G, ctx, game, data, api }) => boolean, }
+  noClient: ({ G, ctx, game, data, api }) => boolean,

+  // Function that can filter `data` to hide secret state
+  // before sending it to a specific client.
+  // `playerID` could also be null or undefined for spectators.
+  playerView: ({ G, ctx, game, data, playerID }) => filtered data object, }
 ```